 It's why, perhaps now more than ever, we weigh every challenge we face as moms against competing viewpoints, but ultimately we need to discover what feels right for us.
 That requires an open conversation, and Bearing The Motherload aims to provide a space for that.

-Since our birthday a little over three years ago, a core tenet of Romper has been inclusivity, and a respect for moms as the experts on their own children.
+Since our birthday a little over two years ago, a core tenet of Romper has been inclusivity, and a respect for moms as the experts on their own children.
 What’s right for your baby might not be right for mine, and that’s OK.
 And what’s right for me as a mom, whether that’s the decision to breastfeed or to go back to work or let my toddler dye his hair pink, might not work for you and your situation, and that’s also OK.

 We’re not all going to agree on all the things, all the time, but we can still respect and support one another — keeping our minds and hearts open to each other’s points of view.
 That’s how we can help each other to bear the motherload.